 Choosing a Major

-You should apply to a major that interests you, rather than the one you think gives you "the best chance" for admission.
-We also suggest that you include an alternate major in a different field of study when you apply; we may consider it if you are not admitted in your first-choice major.
+You should apply to a major that interests you, rather than to one in which you think you have the best chance of admission.
+We also suggest that you include an alternate major in a different field-of-study when you apply; we may consider it if you are not admitted in your first-choice major.

 Recording Coursework and Grades

 Your academic record is the core of your application.
 It’s important to record all your UC-approved college preparatory coursework—whether taken at a high school or college—completely and accurately.
-Include courses in which you received D or F grades even if they were later repeated.
+Include courses in which you have enrolled, regardless of grades, transferability, withdrawl or if they were repeated.

 - Advanced Placement (AP).